Cycls/cycls-python/README.md

 - **Cross-platform**: Sarya currently is web-based.
 Mobile support for iOS and Android is underway.
 - **Multimodal I/O**: Starting with text input, and expanding to voice, image, and video data inputs.

+## Generative UI?

+**Generative UI** (User Interface) is simply when AI is constantly designing or improving user interfaces in response to dynamic user behavior.
+Generative UIs are an upgrade in UI development, mirroring the rise of generative AI.